blockchaintp/sxtctl/README.md

 ## deployments

+#### deployment list

 To view a list of deployments on a cluster, you must provide either the cluster id or name.

-This should be assigned to the `--cluster` command line argument or `SEXTANT_CLUSTER` env variable:
+This should be assigned to the `--cluster` command line argument or using the `SEXTANT_CLUSTER` env variable:

 For example - in the output above - we have a cluster called `kind` with an id of `3`